SVDA Class Recommendations

 Female advanced dancers at this level are encouraged to wear pointe shoes to every class and male dancers are expected to participate in extra strengthening for lifts and jumps

 With a strong male dance faculty, SVDA offers Boys technique classes in order to build the specific strength and skills required for male dancers.
 Boy’s technique class focus on upper body strength-building required for partnering, grand allegro and covers all male-specific jumps and turns.

 Pointe work at SVDA

-All students at SVDA will be evaluated by the Ballet Instructor Team before they graduate to full pointe work.
-Advanced dancers are encouraged to wear their pointe shoes in all technique classes and arrive 15 minutes before every class to prepare their shoes and ready the body.
+All students at SVDA will be evaluated by the Ballet Instructor Team before they graduate to full pointe work, which depends on age, development, knowledge & execution of the classical syllabus and years of training.
+Advanced dancers are encouraged to wear their pointe shoes in all technique classes and are required to arrive 15 minutes before every class to prepare their shoes and ready the body.

 Modern/Contemporary dance uses the parallel position as well as the turned-out feet positions of ballet.
 This strengthens all of the muscles of the legs evenly.
 It uses all three levels, the lower floor level, the middle level and the higher or elevation levels.
 It includes every type of movement including sitting and lying stretches and balances, rolls, spirals, jumps, balancing, turning and traveling (movement across the space.)
 It is expressive and can convey a story, mood or concept.
 Most university dance departments have a focus on modern dance, as do most professional dance companies in the U.S. and Europe.
 The goals are solid technical foundation for any type of dance, sport or martial and higher level concepts and vocabulary such as:Parallel & Perpendicular, Momentum, Space (Self-Space and Shared)